 Detect license plates in low-light conditions

-Each detection gets a score by the algorithm, this is called the sensitivity level (confidence parameter).
+Each detection gets a score by the algorithm, this is called the confidence threshold.
 Detections that have a lower score than the selected level will not show up in the list of events.

-For scenes with low lighting you can lower the sensitivity level.
+For scenes with low lighting you can set a lower confidence threshold, which will allow for detection of more plates.

 Check that the algorithm detects the license plates as expected.